kiz13/kiz.note/programming/frameworks/Spring.md

   - return `ResponseEntity` with `InputStreamResource` (totally Spring)

 - to map the date formatted value (received from form) to the `java.time.LocalDate` entity field, you should add `@DateTimeFormat(pattern = "what")` to it. [source](https://stackoverflow.com/questions/43079923/localdate-in-form)

+- [use `LocalDateTime` as `RequestParam`?](https://stackoverflow.com/questions/40274353/how-to-use-localdatetime-requestparam-in-spring-i-get-failed-to-convert-string) add `@DateTimeFormat` to it

 ### jackson